Finding Peace When Life Feels Full: A Gentle Start to December

 Place your hand over your heart.

-Let your shoulders soften.
 Say quietly: "I am allowed to slow down and choose stillness for a moment."

 This simple gesture tells your nervous system that you are safe.